RianBogley/rian-alba-tools/README.md

 # ALBA_Pipeline
-This is my package of finished scripts for processing and analyzing data for the UCSF ALBA Lab.
+This is my package of useful scripts for processing and analyzing data for the UCSF ALBA Lab and Dyslexia Center.